tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurve-objects.rst

 ##################
 :save_as: LightCurve-object-Tutorial.html

-Understanding LightCurve Objects
+Understanding LightCurve objects
 ================================

-Learning Goals
+Learning goals
 --------------

-In our `TargetPixelFile tutorial <Target-Pixel-Files.html>`__ we learned, how to obtain data files for our objects of interest and how to examine the ``metadata`` stored in the headers.
+In our `TargetPixelFile tutorial <Target-Pixel-File-Tutorial.html>`__ we learned, how to obtain data files for our objects of interest and how to examine the ``metadata`` stored in the headers.